Liannthu/ee6470_hw05/report.md

 # General description or introduction of the problem and your solution

-This homework is very similar to hw01, but it changes the data transfering way from fifo to TLM bus.
+This homework requires us to implement gaussian blur in systemC and uses stratus to transfer our code to verilog code for High-level Synthesis.
+Moreover, we are asked to implement to different fifo situations.
+One is to split the rgb to different channels, the other is not to split the channels.

 # Implementation details (data structure, flows and algorithms)

-The code is very similar to previous hw01.

 # Result
 ## not_split